 A brief history informed members that on 23rd January, 1719, the Emperor Charles VI, (Of the Holy Roman Empire) by Imperial Diploma, united the two domains of Schellenberg and Vaduz and created the Principality.
 He also gave its ruler a seat in the Imperial College of Princes.
 It is today an absolute Monarchy.

 On 5th May, 1920 Liechtenstein issued its own stamps, having previously used Austrian stamps.
 In 1806, the country became independent and, in 2006, stamps were issued to commemorate 200 years of Sovereignty.

 Vaduz Castle is the home of the Princely family and many stamps, depicting the Royal Family through the years to the present day, were displayed.
-By law, the first born Prince is heir apparent, taking precedent over any first born sister.
+By law, the first born Prince is heir apparent, taking precedence over any first born sister.
 Recent stamps of Prince Hans-Adam II and his wife, Princess Marie, and of Crown Prince Alois and his wife, Princess Sophie were shown.

 Beautiful stamps portrayed the wonderful Art Collection which is soon to be displayed in Vienna.

 The round finished with a display of stamps showing the different municipalities of Liechtenstein; Vaduz, Gamprin/Bendern, Mauren/Schaanwald, Eschen/Nendeln, Ruggell, Triersenberg/Steg/Malbun, Schaan, Balzers/Mals & Triesen.